KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 ---

-## Load Balancers
+## Elastic Load Balancing

-- EC2 load balancers
+- Elastic Load Balancing distributes incoming application or network traffic across multiple targets, such as Amazon EC2 instances, containers, and IP addresses, in multiple AZs.
+- Elastic Load Balancing scales your load balancer as traffic to your application over time, it can automatically scale to the vast majority ov workloads.

+#### Load Balancer components

+- **Load balancer** - serves as the single point of contact for clients and it distributes incoming traffic across multiple targets.
+- **Listener** - checks for connection requests from clients, using the protocol and port that you configure.
+The rules that you define for a listener determine how the load balancer routes requests to its registered targets.
+- **Target Group** - routes requests to one or more registered targets, such as EC2 instances, using the protocol and port number you specify.

 ### Types of LoadBalancers

 - Application Load Balancers
   > Application aware and can make intelligent routing decisions.
-Layer-7 aware (Make Intelligent Decisions).
+Layer-7 aware (makes intelligent decisions).
 - Network Load Balancers
   > Ultra-high performance and static ip addresses.
 - Classic load Balancers